stjude/cis-x/src/core/README.md

       * `size.white`: number of cases in the whitelist reference cohort
       * `p.white`: p-value in the outlier test using the whitelist reference cohort
       * `rank.white`: rank of the expression level in the case under analysis compared to the whitelist reference cohort
+      * `tscore.white`: t-score representing if the gene showed outlier expresssion using the whitelist reference cohort
+      * `tscore.perc.white`: percentage of the t-score compared to the null distribution

   * `*.ase.gene.model.fdr.txt`: Raw results for gene level allelic specific expression test.